 There are several other symptoms that are potentially connected with grinding your teeth, but these are the most common indicators.
 If you are concerned, we recommend visiting your dentist to get a professional recommendation.
 Typically, the first treatment for bruxism will be a night guard that is worn while sleeping.

 There are a few different types of night guards available.
-Some of the materials work better than others for specific sufferers and their symptoms, depending on whether you are grinding or clenching and what the severity is of your bruxism.
+Some of the materials work better than others for specific sufferers and their symptoms.
 The harder materials tend to work better for teeth grinding, while the softer materials work better for teeth clenching.
-SportingSmiles makes both types of guards and also makes a combination hard and flexible night guard that is designed for both.
+SportingSmiles makes both types of guards and also makes a combination hard and flexible night guard that is designed for both and has been featured on the best mouthguards for teeth grinding.

 If you suspect that you might have Bruxism you should schedule an appointment with your dentist as soon as possible.
 Once the teeth are worn away, there is no way for them to repair themselves.